install_packages("infoelectoral")

 # Selecciono las columnas necesarias

-With the LAU_CODE column merge the data with the geomtries of the municipalities.
-Since the Canary Island are too far away you are going to need to get them closer to the Iberian Peninsula.
+With the LAU_CODE column merge the data with the geometries of the municipalities.

 Visualize